 Fortunately, most Australians are members of super funds that provide at least minimum cover in the event of a member’s death.

-If you choose your own super fund, you don’t have to have life insurance cover within your super account (see Point 9 below).
+Note: If you choose your own super fund, you don’t have to have life insurance cover within your super account (see Fact 9 below).

 4. Looking after your children in worst-case scenario

 If you have children or other dependants, then thinking about life insurance and what would happen if you die, is a necessary albeit confronting exercise.
 If you have life insurance cover via your super fund, and you die, do you know who will receive the life insurance payout?

 Equally, do you know who will receive your super benefits when you die?
 The answer to this question is very important for two reasons.
 One, if you don’t nominate your beneficiaries (and even sometimes when you do), the super fund may pay out your insurance and benefits to someone you didn’t expect.
 Two, insurance payouts to non-dependants are subject to a hefty tax bill, while insurance payouts to dependants under the tax laws are tax-free.

 I explain the difference between dependants and non-dependants in SuperGuide article Superannuation death benefits: Who receives super payments, and how much tax is paid?.

 5. One in five parents unable to work, or die before retirement age

 If the fate of your children or spouse is not enough incentive, then the disturbing findings from a 2010 study should motivate you to at least review your existing life insurance cover (if you have any).
 According to the Lifewise/NATSEM Underinsurance report, one in five parents will be unable to work, or will die, before retirement age.